adq8z9/le_accounting_nip/NUD fan.md

 | `acc_role`            | accounting role id                                                                               | accounting role name, accounting role description, allowed laccounts to book on, allowed lmvt_types to book on        |
 | `acc_partner_cat`     | accounting partner category                                                                      | accounting partner category name, description accounting partner category,                                            |

-The other used tags are already defined in the main-NIPs and should be used with the values / parameters as defined there.
+The other used kinds and tags are already defined in the main-NIPs and should be used with the values / parameters as defined there.

 ## Accounting ledger / journal entry